Zero-magnetic-field Hall effects in artificially corrugated bilayer graphene

-Having established the existence of pseudo-PHE and nonlinear AHE, we now move to explain, from a microscopic viewpoint, why our BLG corrugation can lead to exotic band structure and Berry curvature.
-The pseudo-magnetic states will form as a result of the strain-induced pseudo-magnetic field, as shown in the calculated band structure in Figs.~5a,b.
+Having established the existence of nonlinear AHE and pseudo-PHE, we now move to explain, from a microscopic viewpoint, why our BLG corrugation can lead to exotic band structure and Berry curvature.
+The pseudo-magnetic states will form as a result of the strain-induced pseudo-magnetic field, as shown in the calculated band structure in Figs.~4a \& b.
 Electron transport in the vicinity of the BLG corrugation are valley-dependent because electrons in different valleys experience different pseudo-magnetic fields (Fig.~1b).
-For instance, the low-energy electronic states in both K and K$'$ valleys are snake-like magnetic states trapped around the corrugation, but move in opposite directions since the effective Lorentz force they experience is opposite, illustrated in Fig.~5c.
-This valley-orbit coupled nature is general for all electronic states in the BLG and leads to a Rashba-like valley-orbit coupling -- the band structures in K$'$ and K not only shift but also slightly slope towards opposite momentum (Fig.~5a).
-However, the band structure along the $k_x$ axis has a conventional symmetric Brillouin zone due to the periodicity along the $x$-axis in our BLG corrugation (Fig.~5b).
+For instance, the low-energy electronic states in both K and K$'$ valleys are snake-like magnetic states trapped around the corrugation, but move in opposite directions since the effective Lorentz force they experience is opposite, illustrated in Fig.~4c.
+This valley-orbit coupled nature is general for all electronic states in the BLG and leads to a Rashba-like valley-orbit coupling -- the band structures in K$'$ and K not only shift but also slightly slope towards opposite momentum (Fig.~4a).
+However, the band structure along the $k_x$ axis has a conventional symmetric Brillouin zone due to the periodicity along the $x$-axis in our BLG corrugation (Fig.~4b).
+Note that this Rashba-like valley-orbit coupling is also expected to occur in MLG corrugation (Extended Data Fig.~8) since it is only due to nonzero first-order moment for each of the K and K$'$ valley and their associated snake-like magnetic states and has nothing to do with the interlayer coupling.